Rahul-Devloper/MedTrust/README.md

 ## Features

-- Email and password register with verification
+- Email and password registration and login
+- Nodemailer for email verification
 - Google signup and login
 - JWT based authentication validation